JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 }
 ```

-As we can see, in order to create a properly working program, it is necessary to use several so-called system calls.
-In this case, they are:
+<p style="text-align: justify;">As we can see, in order to create a properly working program, it is necessary to use several so-called system calls.
+In this case, they are:</p>

 - sys_socket()
 - sys_connect()
 - sys_dup2()
 - sys_execve()

-They are responsible for the whole process that the computer must perform to finally end with the shell sent to the address and port of the listening attacker.
+<p style="text-align: justify;">They are responsible for the whole process that the computer must perform to finally end with the shell sent to the address and port of the listening attacker.</p>

-So let's start creating our shellcode using NASM.
-I will try to divide this process into parts, distinguishing between different system calls called in the course.
+<p style="text-align: justify;">So let's start creating our shellcode using NASM.
+I will try to divide this process into parts, distinguishing between different system calls called in the course.</p>

 ### Clearing ###
 <p style="text-align: justify;">First, we will start by clearing the registers we use, because in the case of the C language wrapper that we will be using, it may turn out to be very important (registers are not empty at the time of transition to the _start function).</p>